 Propagation Stage: The propagation stage refers to the earliest stage of a cannabis plant's lifecycle.
 This is when a seed is planted, develops a tap root, and eventually sprouts into a seedling, or when a cutting from a mother plant is planted and begins developing its own root system.
 The propagation stage is followed by the vegetation stage.

 Renewal: An extension of a client’s registration.
 This must be associated with an active prescription that has a new expiry date.

 Retained Sample: A small amount of harvested product from a Bulk Lot that is kept in a vault location.
 Health Canada requires that retention samples are kept for one year after the date of the last sale or provision of any portion of a lot or batch.
-For each sample, Ample Organics records the location, weight, creation date and the date of any updates.
+For each sample, the Seed-to-Sale software records the location, weight, creation date and the date of any updates.

 Sales Channel: A method by which clients are matched with products appropriate for their needs, and restricted from purchasing other products.
 In order for a client to purchase a product, the client and the product must belong to the same sales channel.

 Sales Order: A sales order is a response to a vendor's purchase order–a request for a wholesale order.
 After receiving a purchase order, a licence holder creates a sales order to accept the request, confirm their end of the transaction, and manage shipments to the vendor.